 A table is also welcome.
 This will make previous research on the topic transparent.
 This so-called Review Matrix follows a certain structure and can be downloaded in the Dissertation Guide.

-In the case of cumulative dissertations, the state of research is presented only very briefly.
+In the case of article-based dissertations, the state of research is presented only very briefly.
 Actually only the authors and their questions are listed.
 The interested reader must then find the details himself.

 How do I work with the research status?